Frequently Asked Questions

 How soon after it is established does an endowment begin to benefit students and faculty?

-Gifts to endowments will begin to generate a cash flow for the designated purpose in the second academic year following the calendar year in which the funds are invested.
-For example, gifts received and deposited during calendar 2018 will generate a budget in the academic year beginning July 1, 2020.
+Gifts to endowments will begin to generate a cash flow for the designated purpose in the fiscal year following the calendar year in which they are received.
+For example, gifts received and deposited during the 2022 calendar year will generate a budget in the academic year beginning July 1, 2023.

 How do changes in the economy affect the William & Mary Foundation’s investment decisions?